Jan van Gemert

 • What is "scientific" about your work? (ie: what is interesting about it for other researchers?; what have we now learned?).

 • When will your method fail?
 What assumptions does it make?
 In which cases will your approach not work, and in which cases will it work well?
+Do you have evidence for this?

 • Did you look at your results?
 So not just the numbers, but what do you see when you look at the output on individual samples?
 For some samples the results improve, and for others the results decrease, are there any explainable patterns for the improving/decreasing samples?
 Can you quantify this?